dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/io-managers.md

 ## Extract I/O logic from an asset into a reuseable I/O Manager

-In many dagster jobs, assets can be broken down as the following steps:
+In many Dagster pipelines, assets can be broken down as the following steps:
 1. reading data from some data store into memory
 2. applying some in-memory transform
 3. writing the transformed data to some data store